 Summary Transport budget.

 Make a rough estimate of the number of kilometres you are going to travel and divide that number by 18 if you’re taking buses 15 for illegal taxis (this is pp).
 Double that if you rent a car.

-In town, you take fixed route taxis or busses they have no effect on your budget.
+In town, you take fixed route taxis or buses they do not affect your budget.

 For most places, you pay 10 to get in.
 Live music in Old Havana and the Malecon is free.
 So are open air concerts and street parties.
 Buy a bottle of rum and some cups, sit on the Malecon, share the rum and you will have a party!

-Museums are between 4 and 8 CUC.
+Museums are between 4 and 8.
 Ballet and opera 25 (which is worth it… I’ve seen Rigoletto with about 80 singers on stage!)
-The cinema is 80 cents and looking at prime classic cars on Saturdays is free.
+The cinema is 80 cents and looking at prime classic cars on Saturdays (at the Piraqua) is free.

-You are a tourist and the bad news is that you are not going to make real friends in a few days.
-Company costs money in Cuba.
-For a friend put 5 CUC per day per friend in your budget and for the more exotic company (male of female or both, whatever makes you tick) about 50 to 80 per day.
-I’m not going to elaborate on this as I believe consenting adults should do what they consent to do… But before you go read this plz.
+You are a tourist, and the bad news is that you are not going to make real friends in a few days.
+Company has a price in Cuba.
+For a friend put 5 per day per friend in your budget and for the more exotic company (male or female or both, whatever makes you tick) about 50 to 80 per day.
+I’m not going to elaborate on this as I believe consenting adults should do what they consent to do… But before you read this please.

 Conclusion Budget for Cuba

-You can survive for 40-50 CUC pp per day.
-With a bit of clue, you can bring that down to 35.
-Without any clue, you are going to spend 70-100 CUC per day.
-With ‘company’ and without a clue you will spend about 200 a day.
+You can survive for 40-50 pp per day.
+With a bit of clue, you can bring that down to 20 Which means you have read our book and are playing the game CubaConga.
+Without any clue, you are going to spend 70-100 per day.
+With ‘company’ and without a clue you will pay about 200 a day.
 Good luck!